Nef10/SwiftBeanCount/Sources/SwiftBeanCountTangerineMapper/SwiftBeanCountTangerineMapper.docc/SwiftBeanCountTangerineMapper.md

 ## How to Use

-1) Load your ledger, e.g. via  [SwiftBeanCountParser](https://github.com/Nef10/SwiftBeanCountParser)
+1) Load your ledger, e.g. via  [SwiftBeanCountParser](/SwiftBeanCount/documentation/swiftbeancountparser)
 2) Create an instance of `SwiftBeanCountTangerineMapper` using the ledger
 3) Download the accounts and activities you want to convert via the [TangerineDownloader](https://github.com/Nef10/TangerineDownloader)
 4) Use `createBalances` and `createTransactions` on the mapper to convert the downloaded data

-## Copyright

-While my code is licensed under the [MIT License](https://github.com/Nef10/SwiftBeanCountTangerineMapper/blob/main/LICENSE), the source repository may include names or other trademarks of Tangerine, Scotiabank or other entities; potential usage restrictions for these elements still apply and are not touched by the software license.
-Same applies for the API design.
-I am in no way affiliated with Tangerine other than being customer.

-## Topics

-### Mapping